littledan/proposal-reserved-decorator-like-syntax/README.md

 Thanks to Yehuda Katz for hia insight in bringing decorators to JavaScript and vision to use them as a basis for modifying all soets of syntactic constructs, and for discussions and reviews of this proposal.

 Thanks to Waldemar Horwat, Kevin Gibbons, Mark Miller, Leo Balter, Dave Herman and more in TC39 for raising the urgency and priority of limiting the growth of syntactic complexity in JavaScript.

+Thanks to Allen Wirfs-Brock for introducing the idea of reserving a syntactic space, where he proposed `keyword.pseudoproperty`, in the vein of `new.target` and `function.sent`.

 ### Intuition for built-in decorators